se-edu/guides/conventions/csharp.md

 The coding standard is primarily based on [CSharpGuidelines](https://github.com/dennisdoomen/CSharpGuidelines) (by Aviva Solutions) but differs from it in these ways:

-* Structure of the document is adapted from [C# Coding Standards for .NET](http://se.inf.ethz.ch/old/teaching/ss2007/251-0290-00/project/CSharpCodingStandards.pdf) and [C# Coding Style Guide](http://www.icsharpcode.net/TechNotes/SharpDevelopCodingStyle03.pdf).
+* Structure of the document is adapted from [C# coding standards for .NET](http://se.inf.ethz.ch/old/teaching/ss2007/251-0290-00/project/CSharpCodingStandards.pdf) and [C# Coding Style Guide](http://www.icsharpcode.net/TechNotes/SharpDevelopCodingStyle03.pdf).
 * Some examples were taken from other sources listed under [References](#references).
 </box>